 London, Ontario Facility.
-Clean Harbors Environmental Services Inc., and one of the Company's Canadian subsidiaries, Clean Harbors Canada, Inc., received a summons from the Provincial Ministry of Labour alleging a number of regulatory offenses under the Ontario Occupational Health and Safety Act as a result of a fire in October 2003 at a Clean Harbors Canada, Inc., waste transfer facility in London, Ontario.
+Clean Harbors Environmental Services Inc., and one of the Company's Canadian subsidiaries, Clean Harbors Canada, Inc., received a summons alleging a number of regulatory offenses under the Ontario Occupational Health and Safety Act as a result of a fire in October 2003 at a Clean Harbors Canada, Inc., waste transfer facility in London, Ontario.
 A worker at the facility received serious injuries as a result of the fire.
-The matter is pending in the Ontario Court of Justice in London, Ontario.
-The initial appearance on this matter occurred on November 22, 2004, and in the spring of 2005 the Company filed a pre-trial motion to quash the charges based on the jurisdictional argument that the Provincial Ministry of Labour lacked jurisdiction to lay charges as the jurisdiction to do so rests with the Federal Government under the Canadian Labour Code.
-In continuing the pre-trial proceedings, the court has decided that the Company will file an affidavit in support of the Company's motion with the Crown in mid-December, 2005 and receive a cross motion from the Crown.
-The Company expects the hearing on the motions to be held sometime in late winter 2006.
+The initial appearance on this matter occurred on November 22, 2004.
+The Company has not yet determined whether to defend the charges or attempt to negotiate a settlement.
 The Company has not accrued any liability associated with this matter because any potential liability is not now estimable.

 Summons To Respond to Environment Canada.
-On July 15, 2005 a Summons was received from a Justice of the Peace for the Province of Ontario by the Company's Lambton Facility in Samia, Ontario, Canada requiring the Company to appear in the Ontario Court of Justice in Samia, Ontario, on September 19, 2005 to answer charges alleging that at various times between January, 2003 and June 2004, the Company failed to provide manifest copies to Environment Canada within three days after the manifest is provided to the first authorized carrier and failure to provide an inspector with outstanding manifests; importation of environmentally hazardous waste without an authorized carrier; and failure to submit notice information to the Minister.
-Such alleged failures if true, would be contrary to: section 7(o) of the Export and Import of Hazardous Waste Regulations; section 32 (a) of the Export and Import of Hazardous Waste Regulations;

-section 30(a) of the Export and Import of Hazardous Wastes Regulations and section 13(1)(a) of the Transportation of Dangerous Goods Act, 1992.
+On July 15, 2005 a Summons was received by the Company's Lambton Facility in Sarnia, Ontario, Canada requiring the Company to appear in an Ontario Court on September 19, 2005 to answer charges alleging that at various times between January, 2003 and June 2004, the Company failed to provide manifest copies to Environment Canada within three days after the manifest is provided to the first authorized carrier and failure to provide an inspector with outstanding manifests; importation of environmentally hazardous waste without an authorized carrier; and failure to submit notice information to the Minister.
+Such alleged failures if true, would be contrary to: section 7(o) of the Export and Import of Hazardous Waste Regulations; section 272 (1)(a) of the Canadian Environmental Protection Act, 1999, c-33; paragraph 3(1) of the Environmental Emergency Regulations; section 32 (a) of the Export and Import of Hazardous Waste Regulations and section 13(1)(a) of the Transportation of Dangerous Goods Act, 1992.